 In the first, professor David Kipping agrees that simple life appeared on Earth relatively quickly (within 900 million years at the latest, or about 20% into Earth’s existence), and that life appearing quickly is the most likely scenario on other Earth-like planets hospitable to life.

-After doing a bit more research to collect more data points, here’s how things transpired on Earth:
+After doing a bit more research to collect more data points, here’s how things transpired on Earth (Incremental Time shows how much time has transpired from one step to the next):

 How Long Ago % into Earth’s Lifespan Incremental Time Event